Privacy Act 2020

 You could also call this:

-Any regulations made under this section are considered secondary legislation.
-This means they have to follow certain rules about how they’re published, which you can find in Part 3 of the Legislation Act 2019.
+Regulations made under this section are secondary legislation, which means they are laws made under another law, and you can find more information about this in Part 3 of the Legislation Act 2019.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.